Force field (fiction): Research

 In 2005, the NASA Institute for Advanced Concepts devised a way to protect from radiation by applying an electric field to spheres made of a thin, non-conductive material coated with a layer of gold with either positive or negative charges, which could be arranged to bend a stream of charged particles to protect from radiation.

 In 2006, a University of Washington group in Seattle, Washington, had been experimenting with using a bubble of charged plasma, contained by a fine mesh of superconducting wire, to surround a spacecraft.
 This would protect the spacecraft from interstellar radiation and some particles without needing physical shielding.

 The Rutherford Appleton Laboratory was in 2007 attempting to design an actual test satellite, which would orbit Earth with a charged plasma field around it.

 In 2008, Cosmos Magazine reported on research into creating an artificial replica of Earth's magnetic field around a spacecraft to protect astronauts from dangerous cosmic rays.
 British and Portuguese scientists used a mathematical simulation to prove that it would be possible to create a "mini-magnetosphere" bubble several hundred meters across, possibly generated by a small uncrewed vessel that could accompany a future crewed mission to Mars.

 In 2014, a group of students from the University of Leicester released a study describing functioning of spaceship plasma deflector shields.

-In 2015, Boeing was granted a patent on a force field system designed to protect against shock waves generated by explosions.
-It is not intended to protect against projectiles, radiation, or energy weapons such as lasers.
-The field purportedly works by using a combination of lasers, electricity and microwaves to rapidly heat the air creating a field of (ionised) superheated air-plasma which disrupts, or at least attenuates, the shock wave.
-As of March 2016, no working models were known to have been demonstrated.

 In 2016, Rice University scientists discovered that Tesla coils can generate force fields able to manipulate matter (process called teslaphoresis).